POET Technologies (CVE:PTK) Trading Up 18.1% – Time to Buy?

 Analyst Ratings Changes

-In other POET Technologies news, Senior Officer Vivek Rajgarhia sold 5,000 shares of the firm’s stock in a transaction that occurred on Wednesday, December 11th.
-The shares were sold at an average price of C$7.24, for a total value of C$36,219.00.
-Also, Director James Lee sold 25,000 shares of the stock in a transaction on Monday, November 25th.
-The shares were sold at an average price of C$6.95, for a total value of C$173,712.50.
-0.82% of the stock is currently owned by corporate insiders.
+In other news, Director James Lee sold 25,000 shares of the business’s stock in a transaction dated Monday, November 25th.
+The shares were sold at an average price of C$6.95, for a total transaction of C$173,712.50.
+Also, Senior Officer Vivek Rajgarhia sold 5,000 shares of the company’s stock in a transaction dated Wednesday, December 11th.
+The shares were sold at an average price of C$7.24, for a total transaction of C$36,219.00.
+Corporate insiders own 0.82% of the company’s stock.

 About POET Technologies